By James Squire, Jul 24 2014 9:30PM

 James Squire (Beastly Squirrel)

-Thanks for reading and big thanks to my sponsors La Sportiva, Lyon Outdoor, Tip Juice and Base Cubic!
+Thanks for reading and big thanks to sponsors La Sportiva, Lyon Outdoor, Tip Juice, Padstar Climbing Holds and The Climbing Academy.

 James Squire (Beastly Squirrel)